-If the private key is not purely digitized and is somehow lost, this locks an investor outside of their bitcoin wallet.
+If the private key is not purely digitised and somehow lost, it locks an investor outside their bitcoin wallet.
 Whether through an unfortunate series of events or pure ignorance, there won’t be a banking authority to appeal to gain access to your funds.

-Similarly, if a private key is stolen by others, the entire contents of the wallet can be cleaned out.
-It’s for this very reason that reputable exchanges and/or cold wallets should be used, especially for long-term investments.
+Similarly, the entire wallet can be cleaned if others steal a private key.
+This is why reputable exchanges and/or cold wallets should be used, especially for long-term investments.

 8. “Forking” And Dilution Of The Market